scienceacademy/web/content/assignments/plurality.md

 * Voting for a candidate by name
 * Invalid votes for candidates who are not on the ballot
 * Printing the winner of the election if there's only one
-* Printing the winners of the election if there are multiple winnners
+* Printing the winners of the election if there are multiple winners

 Execute the below to test the correctness of your code using `check50`.
 Be sure to compile and test it yourself!